Bhutan

 General equipment recommended

-- Umbrella or raincoat for occasional rains … Or not so occasional.
+- Umbrella or raincoat for occasional rain.

 Health

 There are pharmacies where you can find most of the basic medicines that you may need on your trip, although you will need to know the generic name.
-They are safe medicines, at a good price and sold by “blisters”, not by boxes.

 TREKKING IN BHUTAN